dyonc/dyo/README.md

 ## Introduction

-Dyo is an open-source link shortener with built-in analytics + free custom domains.
+Dyo is an open-source link management tool for modern marketing teams to create, share, and track short links.
 Built with [Vercel Edge Functions](http://vercel.com/edge), [Upstash Redis](https://docs.upstash.com/redis), and [Planetscale MySQL](https://planetscale.com/).

 Here are some of the features that Dyo provides out-of-the-box: